Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

-# Daraz-11.11-Top-Selling-Product-Data-Analysis #
+# Daraz 11.11 Top Selling Product Data Analysis #
 ## Objective
-A 11.11 sale was going on daraz where discount was given on most of the products.
+11.11 sale was going on daraz where discount was given on most of the products.
 From each category, we will go to the subcategories page.
 Then fetch the top selling products data from the first 3 pages and prepare a dataset.
-Henceafter, we will apply data transformation and do data analysis using tableau.
+Henceafter, we will apply data transformation and do data analysis using Tableau.

 ## What [Analysis](https://public.tableau.com/app/profile/neloy.barman/viz/Daraz11_11TopSellingProductDataAnalysis/analysis_on_overall_data) to be found out: - ##
 * How many subcategories does each category have?